Yusuf bin Alawi: Career

 In September 2016, Oman played an important role in securing the release of Homa Hoodfar, an Iranian-Canadian citizen and professor at Concordia University.
 She had been held prisoner in Iran's Evin Prison since 6 June 2016.
 This happened soon after a secretive meeting between Canada's prime minister, Justin Trudeau, and Alawi.

 Hacking

-In 2019, it was revealed that Yusuf bin Alawi had been targeted by Project Raven; a UAE clandestine surveillance and hacking operation targeting other governments, militants and human rights activists critical of the UAE monarchy.
-Using a "sophisticated spying tool called Karma", they managed to hack a device belonging to Yusuf bin Alawi.
+In 2019, it was revealed that Alawi had been targeted by Project Raven; a UAE clandestine surveillance and hacking operation targeting other governments, militants and human rights activists critical of the UAE monarchy.
+Using a "sophisticated spying tool called Karma", they managed to hack a device belonging to Alawi.